clarencechien/handbook/README.md

 3.  **Controls**:
     - A Floating Action Button (FAB) will appear in the bottom right.
     - Click the FAB to open the menu.
-    - Control music (Play/Pause, Next/Prev, Repeat).
+    - Control music (Play/Pause, Next/Prev).
+    - **Lyrics**: Click "Lyrics" to view song text.
+Use the "Expand" icon for fullscreen mode.
-    - **Download Music**: Click the download icon to save songs for offline use.
+    - **Download Music**: Click the download icon to save songs and lyrics for offline use.
     - "Surprise Blocks" (dashed red boxes) in the content will become visible.

 ## Customization